cleemy-desu-wayo/cleemy-desu-wayo/README.md

 ### About AI

-As of Jun 2024, I have never used generative AI at all when coding or bug hunting.
+As of Dec 2024, I have never used generative AI at all when coding or bug hunting.

 You are welcome to point out to me any bugs you find using AI that are in the code I wrote.